Live in Glasgow (Paul Rodgers album)

-Live in Glasgow is a Live album by Paul Rodgers of Free, Bad Company and Queen + Paul Rodgers fame.
+Live in Glasgow is a live album by Paul Rodgers of Free and Bad Company fame.
+The album features hits from Rodgers' previous bands, blues standards and one new song, "Warboys (A Prayer for Peace)", which was later re-recorded by Rodgers as part of Queen + Paul Rodgers for their studio album The Cosmos Rocks.
 A DVD of the same name and concert was also released in May 2007.